Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 # Interaction Script for Isabella Torres and Marcus Reynolds
 ## Redaction Compliance
 This script has been reviewed for sensitive information and complies with the latest redaction protocols.
+[REDACTED: sensitive ethical considerations]
 - **Isabella**: "We must consider the ethical implications of our decisions, especially for marginalized communities.
 Our choices could uplift or harm those we aim to protect."
 - **Marcus**: "I understand your concerns, but we must act decisively to protect our nation.
 Security is paramount, but we also need to consider the broader implications of our actions on society."
 - **Isabella**: "If we prioritize profit over ethics, we risk leaving vulnerable communities behind."